12 Red Flags You’re About to Stay at a Bad Hotel

 The carpets aren’t clean

-Of course, anything that’s conspicuously unclean is cause for concern once you’ve stepped into your chosen lodging.
-But, while you’ll probably make sure to check the beds and the bathrooms for any ickiness, you might not pay too much attention to what’s beneath your feet.
-But you should: Hill cautions that “nasty carpets usually mean nasty sheets and towels and coffee cups.”
-She reminds RD, though, that the age of the carpets doesn’t have anything to do with this.
-An older carpet can still be clean if it’s well-maintained.
+Of course, anything that’s conspicuously unclean is cause for concern today.
+Check the beds and the bathrooms for any ickiness, and make sure everything looks and smells clean, too.
+Even if nothing seems amiss, you should probably give all hard surfaces a wipe-down.
+But you might not pay too much attention to what’s beneath your feet, although it could offer a clue as to the hotel’s general attitude toward cleaning.
+Hill cautions that “nasty carpets usually mean nasty sheets and towels.”
+She reminds Reader’s Digest, though, that the age of the carpets doesn’t have anything to do with this.
+An older carpet can still be clean if it’s well maintained.
 You should also be on the lookout for small patches of carpet that don’t quite match the whole thing.
 That’s a sign that staff hastily removed and switched out a stained or damaged patch, rather than replacing the whole carpet or doing a more thorough cleaning.
 Beware of the other dirtiest spots in hotel rooms, too.

 The signs aren’t in good condition